 What Are Some Reflective Materials That Keep Heat Out?

-Usually, reflective materials are divided into two categories: flexible materials (heat reflective fabric) and plates.
+Usually, reflective materials are divided into two categories: flexible materials (heat reflective fabric material) and plates.

 Because of their high cladding ability, heat reflective fabrics are widely used as radiant heat reflective layers for irregular surfaces, such as heat insulation jackets, industrial protective clothing, etc.; heat reflective sheets are usually used for applications requiring high strength.
 Used in frame structures, such as duct panels, exterior wall insulation panels, etc.